 - Go on your newly created umbra in Google Earth and sketch out exactly the same one making it completely dark.
 I put 100% opacity for mine.
 Repeat the process in the case of the grazing zone to make it slightly more transparent (I put 50% opacity for my one) (pic.18 – 19).

 2. In the altitude, section selects the “Relative to the ground” option and put the value 27500 m on the left.
 Do the same for the grazing zone layer also (pic.
 20).

-3. Now you can enjoy your full total solar eclipse simulation with umbra both on the ground and on the sky.
-You can obviously zoom in and out, however when you have both “shadows” created the best way to see the virtual eclipse phenomena is looking from the ground level.
-You must be aware that this model is much simplified.
+3. Now you can enjoy your full total solar eclipse simulation with an umbra both on the ground and in the sky.
+You can obviously zoom in and out, however when you have both “shadows” created the best way to see the virtual eclipse phenomena is by looking from the ground level.
+You must be aware that this model is simplified.
 We are taking into account the situation when the eclipsed Sun is shining in the zenith.
 Those situations are very rare.

 To prepare a more realistic visualization of the “sky” umbra you need to:

 - Know about the azimuth and height of the Sun at the moment of the total solar eclipse.
 For Casper, it will be accordingly 140 deg and 53 deg.

 - Use the trigonometric functions for the calculation (tangent only) (pic.
 23) and calculate the proper value.